emqx/emqx-docs/en_US/advanced/acl-jwt.md

 ::: warning
 1. Using long-living JWTs is not considered secure.
-2. Turning on ACL caching may invalidate the expiration time check.
+2. When ACL cache is enabled, the ACL rule's expiration is either when the cache or JWT expires, whichever comes the last.
 :::